|

 unless you are on a very tight budget, due to the much higher risk

-of bullet splatter and ricochet.
-We offer our Standard
+We offer our Standard Level

-Plate - under $ 300 for a pair Front & Back.
+- just over $ 300 for a pair Front & Back.

-3. Stand-Alone vs. "In Conjunction with a Vest" Rifle
+3. Stand-Alone vs. "In Conjunction with a Vest"

 Stand-Alone